do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-10-07-how-do-google-algorithms-work.md

 date: 2019-10-07T22:19:00Z
 last_modified_at: 2022-08-20T20:00:00Z

-tags: [Google, PageRank, Links, SERP, Content, SEO]
+tags: [Google, PageRank, Links, SERP, SEO]
 title: "What Ranking Factors matter more to Google Algorithms?"
 description: "Gray-hat techniques are unreliable because Google algorithms can rank websites like human experts.
 So what matters more for SEO: content, links, or other ranking factors?"
 keywords: "google algorithms, how google ranks pages"